kristopherjohnson/cxxforth/cxxforth.cpp.md

 elements associated with the word, and some bit flags to keep track of whether the word is IMMEDIATE and/or HIDDEN.
 We will explore the use of these fields later when we talk about the interpreter.

+Note that the `code` field is the first member of the `Definition` struct.
+This means that the address of a `Definition` is also the address of a code field.
+We will use such an address as our Forth _execution token_ (xt).

     using Code = void(*)(void);